 Just like cars, advanced medical imaging equipment comes in different makes and models.
 With MRI for example, there are many different configurations as to the size, shape and strength of machine.

 CT scanners are described by the number of “slices” they have.
 These are the number of simultaneous images the machine takes during one split-second rotation around the patient.
-Our CT scanner is a 64-slice Aquilion 64-slice by Toshiba Medical.
-64-slice scanners have made high resolution visualization with low radiation exposure possible.
+Our CT scanner is a 128-slice Somatom by Siemens.
+128-slice scanners have made high resolution visualization with low radiation exposure possible.

 MRIs, CTs and Ultrasound machines all look at body parts in different ways which is why its important to use the right machine for your particular situation.
 At Canada Diagnostic, we can help you and your physician determine the best test for you.